kirchhoffing/fitpersona/OVERVIEW.md

 ## 🔧 Project Summary

 FitPersona is a full-stack TypeScript application designed to create **personalized fitness and nutrition plans**.
 It collects user preferences, physical metrics, and goals to generate individualized recommendations.
+The application specializes in adapting workout programs to accommodate user injuries and limitations, ensuring safe and effective exercise routines.

 Monorepo architecture is used for better modularization, scalability, and team collaboration.